xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-009.md

 }
 ```

-Referencing Figma's naming, we use `cornerRadius`, but SDF alone cannot achieve the `smoothing` effect, see [Adjust corner radius and smoothing] for details.
+Referencing Figma's naming, we use `cornerRadius`, but SDF alone cannot achieve the `smoothing` effect, see [Adjust corner radius and smoothing] and [Desperately seeking squircles] for details.
 In addition, it is also possible to support different corner radii for each corner, refer to [Zed Blade WGSL], which is a Shader written by Zed based on [blade] renderer, using WGSL syntax.

 ```js eval code=false
 $icCanvas2 = call(() => {